LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 * You are OK with your logic being executed multiple times per request (ie, this might not be ideal for placing a trade, or sending an email)
 * Your ERC-20 address has been whitelisted by Chainlink Labs for access to Chainlink Functions (may take up to 2 weeks in some cases)
-* You don't need a mainnet deployment (Functions is currently in beta)
+* You don't need a mainnet deployment ASAP (Functions is currently in mainnet beta)
 * Your use case is limited to the following [supported testnets](https://docs.chain.link/chainlink-functions/supported-networks)
 * You are comfortable programming your request in **JavaScript**
 * Your consumer contract's callback function will always require less than **300,000 gas**